Hiland Dairy French Onion Dip Takes Top Honors at the 2022 World Dairy Expo Championship Dairy Product Contest

 Judging took place on August 23-25 at MATC Culinary Arts School in Madison, WI.
 On October 4, all 1st Place winning products will be auctioned by the WDP at the World Dairy Expo in Madison.
 A portion of the proceeds is used to fund scholarships awarded annually to deserving students pursuing careers in the dairy industry.

-"We are honored to receive World Dairy Expo accolades as they endorse the great-tasting products that we produce," said Rick Beaman, vice president of Hiland Dairy/Joint Ventures.
+"We are honored to receive these awards, as they endorse the great tasting products that we produce," said Rick Beaman, vice president of Hiland Dairy/Joint Ventures.
 "These awards represent Hiland's commitment to making fresh, wholesome, delicious dairy products for our customers and consumers to enjoy."

 Hiland Dairy's 2022 World Dairy Expo Championship Dairy Product Contest Winners are: